Automations

 In “executed based on schedule or every X amount of time”, there are two types:

-• Schedule: The user can use ‘Schedule’ to automatically add, remove or rewrite a file at a specified time.
-In this automation, the user can not only select data types such as components, and requirements but also the fields (name, description, ID, tags, and so on) to which the changes should be applied.
+Schedule: The user can use ‘Schedule’ to automatically add, remove or rewrite a file at a specified time.
+In this automation, the user can not only select data types such as Blocks, and Requirements but also the fields (name, description, ID, tags, and so on) to which the changes should be applied.
 All the present features and options are shown in the image below.

 In the above images, all the options present in the ‘Trigger’ are explained as follows:

-The gif below shows a small user case to run a script.
+Figure Automation Example shows a small use-case to run a script based on a timeperiod.
 The script, ‘Battery_Capacity’ should be run on the day and time given by the user in the “TRIGGER” section.
 For this, in “ACTIONS”, the user shall choose “Run script” and select the script “Battery_Capacity”.
 Once the automation is saved, on every Thursday at 9:00 AM, the script is run automatically.
 If needed, the user can deactivate the automation by selecting “False” in the “Active” column.

 In the above image, the set-up features are shown for Periodical type (1), and in ‘run every’ (2), the user can choose between days, hours, or minutes for which the automation should run.
 It loops the automation based on the time selected.